revaschwartz/RMF/_posts/map/01-01-04-mission-goals.md

 <details>
 <summary markdown="span">**What is this subcategory about?**</summary>
 <br>
 Socio-technical AI risks emerge from the interplay between technical development decisions and how a system is used, who operates it, and the social context into which it is deployed.
-Establishing a process for clear and comprehensive enumeration of AI system purpose and expectations can assist organizations in identifying and managing risks.
+Addressing these risks is complex and requires a commitment to understanding how contextual factors may interact with AI lifecycle actions.
+One such contextual factor is how organizational mission and identified system purpose create incentives within AI system design, development, and deployment tasks that may result in positive and negative impacts.
+By establishing comprehensive and explicit enumeration of AI system purpose and expectations, organizations can identify and manage these types of risks and benefits.

 </details>